South Africa strikes escalate with petrol stations dispute

 | JOHANNESBURG

-JOHANNESBURG South Africa's petrol station and car dealership workers on Tuesday announced a strike for higher wages next week, signaling more labor disruption to a struggling economy also facing stoppages in gold mines.
+JOHANNESBURG South Africa's petrol station and car dealership workers on Tuesday announced a strike for higher wages next week, signalling more labour disruption to a struggling economy also facing stoppages in gold mines.

 Africa's largest economy is facing a wave of wage increase demands and strikes by increasingly militant workers, renewing a challenge to President Jacob Zuma after violent mines strikes last year dented growth and led to sovereign credit downgrades.